KevinLeeMiguel/rwanda-relational/README.md

-# rwanda-relational

-### This is a simple package made with relational databases and the backend in mind. (note: no-sql dbs can also take advantage of this package)

 # Overview

+This is a simple package made with relational databases and the backend in mind. (note: no-sql dbs can also take advantage of this package)

 ## Problem Statement